 Mac has native dictation capabilities in 10.8 Mountain Lion (System Preferences > Speech & Dictation).
 I’ve yet to fork out for the Dragon software, but I may do soon.

 As a graphic designer, it is somewhat slapdash of me to say “open up Word and write”.
 Word actually creates some of the most unpleasant looking HTML you’ll ever see.
-Your Kindle formatting will look much better through Adobe InDesign with the free Kindle add-on and Scrivener (Mac only).

 There is much more to write on Kindle formatting and I may do a post on this later.
 However, for now, here are the basics if you’re in Word: